eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 The final steps include removing :yaml:`{{ temp_dir }}` and checking the Nagios configuration with the command :bash:`/usr/local/nagios/bin/nagios -v /usr/local/nagios/etc/nagios.cfg`.

-This execution finishes assuring with two handlers that nagios and apache services are started.
+This execution finishes assuring with handlers that nagios and apache services are started and enabled to start in boot time.

 .. literalinclude:: src/tasks/final-check.yml
    :language: yaml